Zephalon/pokedex/README.md

     cd scraper
     python artwork.py

-You can of course also include images from other sources - just make sure you add them according to this scheme: `public/pokemon_artwork/[species_id].png`.
+Of course you can add images from other sources - just make sure you add them according to this scheme: `public/pokemon_artwork/[species_id].png`.

 ## Development & Building